 Androgen deficiency

-Cases of androgen deficiency have occurred with chronic use of opioids (see CLINICAL PHARMACOLOGY).
+Cases of androgen deficiency have occurred with the use of opioids for an extended period of time (see CLINICAL PHARMACOLOGY).

-Acute overdose with oxycodone and aspirin tablets can be manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and, in some cases, pulmonary edema, bradycardia, hypotension, partial or complete airway obstruction, atypical snoring, and death.
-Marked mydriasis rather than miosis may be seen with hypoxia in overdose situations.
+Acute overdose with oxycodone can be manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and, in some cases, pulmonary edema, bradycardia, hypotension, hypoglycemia, partial or complete airway obstruction, atypical snoring, and death.
+Marked mydriasis rather than miosis may be seen with hypoxia in overdose situations [see CLINICAL PHARMACOLOGY].

 Early signs of acute aspirin (salicylate) overdose including tinnitus occur at plasma concentrations approaching 200 mcg/mL.
 Plasma concentrations of aspirin above 300 mcg/mL are toxic.
 Severe toxic effects are associated with levels above 400 mcg/mL.
 A single lethal dose of aspirin in adults is not known with certainty but death may be expected at 30 g.
 For real or suspected overdose, a Poison Control Center should be contacted immediately.